 Cave River Park is a private park with dozens of caves.
 Some of the caves are still unexplored, others are of impressive size, like Endless Cave.
 The cave is located in a nice gorge in the hills of southern Indiana.
 The river in the gorge was ideal for a mill, so the first grist mill was built already in 1817.
 Other above ground attractions are trout fishing, camping, barbecue and several trails.

 But the main thing are the underground attractions.
 Eight wild or semi wild caves are open for visitors.
 It is necessary to register at the office and sign a release.
 At the office visitors get a description of all open caves, with necessary skills and required equipment.
 Also they are informed about the weather, as most caves get flooded during heavy rain.

 For all caves sufficient light and appropriate clothes and shoes are necessary.
-Wellingtons and overall are a good idea, hard hat with headlamp also.
+Rubber boots and overall are a good idea, helmet with headlamp also.
 Some of the more difficult caves require climbing equipment and/or a boat.